chevalierid/chevalierid.github.io/_pages/05_interests.md

 order: 3
 ---

-In my spare time, I enjoy making things for my friends and family.
+In my spare time, I enjoy hiking, camping, skiing, and making things for my friends and family.
 I especially enjoy traditional art, knitting, embroidery, and construction.

+I am fluent in French and am currently enrolled in a beginner German course.

 ## Artwork